 However, your co-signer needs to trust that you can handle the loan.
 If you miss payments, your co-signer is obligated to repay the lender, which can put a serious strain on any relationship.

 2. Check out an FHA streamline refinance

-You can use the FHA streamline refinance program if you have an FHA mortgage.
+You can use the FHA streamline refinance program if you currently have an FHA loan.
 As the name implies, this program simplifies the refinancing process by removing some paperwork, such as the home appraisal requirements and a full credit review.